brinkmanlab/feature_merge/CONTRIBUTING.rst

 1. Clone this repository
 2. Make sure all tests pass first by running `./setup.py test`
 3. Use git or the GitHub interface to tag the repository with the next version.
-Precede the verion number with a 'v'.
+Precede the version number with a 'v'.
 Follow symantic versioning rules https://semver.org/:

     Given a version number MAJOR.MINOR.PATCH, increment the: